Jai-Varsani/Jai-Varsani.github.io/README.md

 # Blog Page
 Links to all of my posts
 Has all the posts injected using jekyll.
+This is in post.html in layouts file.
+The blog page injects the date and what the name of the web page is.
 # Each post(ie. site launched)
 is the actual post that is added.